-An incorrectly installed hot water heaters is the most common defect discovered by HouseCheck inspectors in South African homes.
+An incorrectly installed hot water heater is the most common defect discovered by HouseCheck inspectors in South African homes.
 These defects can be very dangerous and clearly result when untrained, or un-supervised workers are left alone in the roof cavity to do the geyser installation.

 Most new geyser installations are typically high pressure (400-600kpa) system – by far the most common type in South Africa.
 Vertical geysers are different although much of the description still applies.
-Low pressure systems (100kpa) are significantly different but are fairly uncommon now.
+Low-pressure systems (100kpa) are significantly different but are fairly uncommon now.

 Components of a hot water heating system

 Drip Tray: The geyser sits in a tray made of plastic or steel.
 Since June 2001, the drip tray is not optional.
-The tray must be fitted with a 40mm PVC waste pipe that drains the tray by piping the water out the house.
+The tray must be fitted with a 40mm PVC waste pipe that drains the tray by piping the water out of the house.